FallingSnow/h265ize/README.md

 > --he-audio :High Efficiency audio mode

-> --he-downmix :If there are more than 2.1 audio channels, downmix them to stereo. **`he-audio` must also be enabled**
+> --downmix-he-audio :If there are more than 2.1 audio channels, downmix them to stereo.

 > --normalize-level :Define a level of normalization to be applied.
 See [Issue 56](https://github.com/FallingSnow/h265ize/issues/56) for more info.